-No holiday to the Charente Maritime would be complete with a visit to Cognac, so if you're after a day out to keep dad happy then this will work a treat.
+If you're after a day out to keep dad happy then this will work a treat.
 The town gives its name to one of the world’s most well-known types of brandy.
-Spend the day exploring the town’s medieval quarter ‘Vieux Cognac’, and take in the unusual architecture and narrow cobbled streets.
+Spend the day exploring the town’s medieval district ‘Vieux Cognac’, and take in the unusual architecture and narrow cobbled streets.
 Make sure you fit in a visit to one of the Cognac making houses and sample the iconic brand.
 The Martell house keeps its visitors well occupied, with sound and light shows as well as taste testings.

 You can also go island-hopping.
 A three-kilometre bridge connects the city of La Rochelle to the chic Île de Ré, where the whole family can cycle up an appetite before visiting one of its fine restaurants.
 Or challenge everybody, old and young, to a surfing contest on the Ile d’Oléron, before exploring its ruined windmills and sand dunes.
 Then jump on a boat to get a closer look at the nearby 19th-century fortification Fort Boyard.

 Whether you're a beginner or already tried a bit of surfing already, surf instructor Thomas is here to show you how to ride the waves in no time.